 but without our intervention they wouldn’t have the confidence to seek it elsewhere.

 “The timing of this award really allows us to plan ahead and focus on doing these simple but essential things.”

 Now in their 15th year, the Impact awards have provided more than £4 million to healthcare projects across the country.

 The Gold award is only open to organisations previously shortlisted for the competition’s annual award for charities working in healthcare.

-Hale, which won in 2010, delivers 175 programmes, to more than 4,000 people – many in Bradford’s most deprived neighbourhoods – providing advice on subjects such as nutrition and exercise through to mental health.
+Hale, which won in 2010, delivers 175 programmes, to more than 4,000 people – many in Bradford’s most deprived neighbourhoods – providing advice on subjects such as nutrition and exercise through

 Its work has led to dramatically improved health of those taking part, a Kings Fund spokesman said.

 Katie Pinnock, director of UK corporate contributions at GSK, said: “Hale has gone from strength-to-strength since it won the award in 2010.